silogen/tanuu-omni-nodes/README.md

 # tanuu-omni-nodes

-*Create node groups with Crossplane for Omni*
+*Create custom Kubernetes clusters with Crossplane and Omni*

 ## Overview

-Here we have a go program that is using template yaml files to create actual deployment yaml files which are then used by Crossplane to spin up *worker* clusters.
-One part of Crossplane is called "omni" that sets up authentication automagically for the talos virtual machines that consitute the
-*worker* kubernets cluster.
+Custom Kubernetes clusters, based on talos linux images, are created with Crossplane and Omni into a tailscale VPN.

-Crossplane itself lives in the *ops* cluster that is used to spin up and manage *worker* clusters.
+Crossplane and Omni live in the *ops* cluster and they are used to spin up and manage *worker* clusters.

-Both *ops* and *worker* clusters live in a tailscale VPN.

-TODO: how that operational cluster is created & what are the scripts to do that & where
+A small go program is used to automatize all steps.

 ## Requirements